TrendSpider Raindrop Charts: How They Work and How to Read Them

 Key Takeaways

-• Best read on the daily timeframe and used alongside named patterns (Balloons, Flips, Blue raindrops) which signal high-conviction moves and reversals respectively.
+- Best read on the daily timeframe and used alongside named patterns (Balloons, Flips, Blue raindrops), which present volume-weighted chart observations worth reviewing in context with trend and market conditions.

 Try It Yourself